ritterim/rimdev-blog/_posts/2023-02-27-generating-your-own-fonts-with-fantasicon.md

   inputDir: './src/optimized-icons',
   // Where Vite puts things
   outputDir: './public',
-  // What font types to generate; If you're soley generating
+  // What font types to generate; If you're solely generating
-  // for the we, you only need woff and woff2
+  // for the web, you only need woff and woff2
   fontTypes: ['ttf', 'woff', 'woff2'],
   // This is telling Fastasicon what to output:
   // HTML leverages the baked-in handlebars template
   // so does CSS
-  // JSON is what you need to stop overiting your icons!
+  // JSON is what you need to stop overwriting your icons!
   assetTypes: ['html', 'json', 'css'],
   // naming convention; user.svg becomes pi-user
   prefix: 'pi',